rife2/spring-boot-bld-example/README.md

 to read the [guide](https://spring.io/guides/gs/spring-boot/) for a sampling of how Spring Boot can help you accelerate application development.

+This template is using the [Spring Boot Helper Extension](https://github.com/rife2/bld-spring-boot) for bld.
 ## Compile the Application

 To compile the web application, issue the following command: